EnzoGuillouche/StellarDynamics/README.md

 ## Usage 🌍

-Navigating the Simulation:
+**Navigating the Simulation**:

-- Zoom: Use the scroll wheel to zoom in and out.
+- _Zoom_: Use the scroll wheel to zoom in and out.

-- Pan: Click and drag to move the camera across the scene.
+- _Pan_: Click and drag to move the camera across the scene.

-- Orbit: Hold the right mouse button and drag to orbit around a planet.
+- _Orbit_: Hold the right mouse button and drag to orbit around a planet.

-- Jump to a Planet: Click on any planet to focus the camera on it.
+- _Jump to a Planet_: Click on any planet to focus the camera on it.

-Modifying Planet Properties:
+**Modifying Planet Properties**:

 Open the code file and adjust parameters such as mass, velocity, or orbital distance to see how these changes affect the orbital paths.